 Your husband cheated, and you want to stay married – but you’re obsessed with thoughts about his affair.
-Here are six ways to cope with the betrayal and rebuild your marriage.
+Here are six ways to cope with the feeling of betrayal and rebuild your marriage.

-These tips are inspired by a reader who can’t forgive and forget the fact that her husband cheated on her.
+The tips in this article on overcoming your obsession with your husband’s affair are inspired by a reader who can’t forgive and forget the fact that her husband cheated on her.